 For me, driving in Iceland is more relaxed in many areas than in the rest of the world.
 In contrast, in some places it also poses certain challenges and possibly even life-threatening risks.
-On this page you will find my personal list of tips and things worth knowing.
+On this page you will find my personal list of interesting facts and things worth knowing.
 The new Icelandic traffic laws from January 1, 2020 have already been taken into account.

 In Iceland you drive on the right side of the road.
 Seatbelts are compulsory in all places and the use of a mobile phone while driving (except hands-free kit) is prohibited.
 Unfortunately, the general lighting requirement is often overlooked or forgotten.
 It must be driven during the day with the low beam switched on.